clubajax/AMDUnit/README.md

 See the `/examples` folder for an example of a config file and how unit tests are to be set up.

 The trickiest part of any AMD project is getting the config right so requirejs can find all the files.
-Where ever `/AMD Unit` is placed, it should be within the same root folder (`/src` below). as the project to be tested.
+Where ever `/AMDUnit` is placed, it should be within the same root folder (`/src` below). as the project to be tested.
 Assuming the ideal situation of a folder structure such as:

 	/src
-	  /AMD Unit
+	  /AMDUnit
 	  /project
 	    /tests
 	      /foo